 And yet in opposing the FTT, he is arguing against three-quarters of both the G8 and G20 who levy such taxes.
 He is ignoring the dozens of leading financiers, one thousand economists, and a majority of even Conservative voters.
 And, ultimately, he is arguing against the experience of our own successful FTT on shares in the UK.
 That is the very height of madness.

 Teresa Pearce is Labour Member of Parliament for Erith & ThamesmeadLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.